 - Bake a 9-inch pie crust of your choice.
 Transfer to a wire rack to cool.

-- Before serving, whip one cup of heavy cream, adding sugar and vanilla to taste.
-I also add an envelope of Whip-It to stabilize the cream.
-Garnish with chocolate shavings or Baci if desired.
+- Before serving, whip one cup of heavy cream, adding powdered sugar and vanilla to taste.
+Garnish with chocolate shavings or curls and whipped cream if desired.

 Total time does not include chilling time.

 * I made a chocolate cookie crust by combining crumbs from 24 Nabisco Famous Wafer cookies, 4 tablespoons melted butter, and 1 tablespoon of sugar.
 I pressed the crumbs into a 9-inch pie plate, baked at 350 degrees for 8-10 minutes, then cooled.